-Bad breath is very common due to the healing tissue at the operation site.
-It is common for the nose to have nasal congestion and drainage (which may have a bad smell) for several weeks after surgery.
+Bad breath is very common due to the healing in the back of the throat.
+It is common to have nasal drainage for a few weeks.
+Most children mouth breath and snore during the recovery period due to swelling.
 This may last between 2-3 weeks.
-It may be helped by propping up with pillows and using an ice collar.
+It may be helped by propping up with pillows.
 Turning on a humidifier at bedtime may lessen throat dryness caused by mouth breathing.
-Avoid over-the-counter mouthwashes (Cepacol, Scope, Listerine, etc.) - they tend to dry the throat and cause discomfort.
+Avoid over-the-counter mouthwashes (Cepacol, Scope, Listerine, etc.).